sommerfeld-io/release-watcher/README.md

 - Ensure you have `diff` installed on your system.
 This tool is used to compare files (in this case the files containing the previous and current versions of the releases).
 Normally the tool is shipped with Ubuntu.

 The [DevContainer Configuration](.devcontainer/Dockerfile) from this repository provides a ready-to-use environment with all necessary tools pre-installed.
 No additional setup is required other than VSCode with the DevContainer extension.

+When running release-watcher, you will be asked to log in to GitHub using the GitHub CLI.
+This is necessary to access the GitHub API without running into rate limits. release-watcher uses the GitHub CLI for the login, so whether credentials are stored in the local cache or not is up to the GitHub CLI.

 - Clone the repository to your local machine.